avanzosc/mrp-addons/mrp_bom_category/README.rst

 MRP BOM categories
 ==================

-* This module allow to categorize BoM.
-There are a main category and an alternate category.
+* This module allows to categorize BOMs.
+There is a main category and another alternative category.
 * There is a sequence in BoM category, for the referece of the manufacture order.

 Bug Tracker